trevor-e/Interview-Swift/Interview.playground/Sources/README.md

 - 2^-2 = 1/(2*2) = 1/4
 - 2^4 * 2^4 = 2^8

+Helpers:
+- 8.isMultiple(of: 2)

 ## Recursion
 - Try to always use tail recursion otherwise it's easy to blow the stack on large inputs.
 - Be careful since it can be deceiving, eg: `return n*fact(n-1)` is not tail recursive because it's accumulating the result of `n` in each function call.
 You can rewrite the function to accumulate the result instead: `return fact(n-1, n*a)`

 ## Big O
 - If the input is halving each time then it's probably O(log n)

+## Backtracking
+Technique for solving recursive solutions by building the result incrementally.
+Recursive steps are eliminated if they fail to satisfy the constraints of the problem at any time, allowing you to speed up execution.